 11. Halloween Tradition is Full of Superstitions

 The idea of the veil between real and paranormal worlds parting on Halloween is not just about fear of the spirits that might come over from “beyond” — there are many superstitions about the holiday.
-Some believe that holding a mirror in one hand, a candle in the other, and walking backwards down the stairs on Halloween will let you see the person whom you will end up marrying.
+Some believe that holding a mirror in one hand, a candle in the other, and walking backward down the stairs on Halloween will let you see the person whom you will end up marrying.

 12. Wiccans Still Celebrate Halloween as New Year